 Both as a High Court judge and as a lord justice of appeal, Sir Rupert gained a reputation for delivering judgments promptly and for clarity.
-His judgments are divided into separate parts and clearly signposted for the assistance of readers.
-Since retiring as a full time judge, Sir Rupert continues to sit occasionally in the Court of Appeal and in the Privy Council.
+His judgments (like his arbitration awards) are divided into separate parts and clearly signposted for the assistance of readers.

 Sir Rupert is on the LCIA panel of arbitrators, the SIAC panel of arbitrators and the HKIAC panel of arbitrators.
-He is on the TECBAR panel of adjudicators.
+He is on the TECBAR panel of adjudicators and the TeCSA panel of adjudicators.
 He is also a part-time judge of the Astana International Financial Centre Court.

-Sir Rupert is President of the Professional Negligence Bar Association.
+Sir Rupert was President of the Professional Negligence Bar Association from 2010 to 2022.
 He was President of the Society of Construction Law from 2012 to 2018.

 Sir Rupert has given many lectures on civil justice issues, arbitration, professional negligence and construction law in the UK, Australia, Brazil, Dublin, Germany, Hong Kong, Italy, Kazakhstan, Mauritius, New Zealand and Singapore.

-Sir Rupert is an Honorary Professor in the UCL Faculty of Law and an Honorary Fellow of Jesus College, Cambridge.
+Sir Rupert is an Honorary Fellow of Jesus College, Cambridge.
 His recent books include:

 In 2021 Cambridge University awarded Sir Rupert an LLD on the basis of his civil justice reports and other published legal works.